 I had never been on a plane without my parents before.
 I hadn’t even been to Africa before and I had never been on a Projects Abroad trip or known someone that had been.
-But I signed up for the High School Special Care & Community with French in Togo after doing a lot of research.
+But I signed up for the High School Special Childcare & Community with French in Togo after doing a lot of research.
 I can honestly say that this was one of the best decisions I have ever made and one of the best trips I have ever been on.
 My confidence in French grew, I got to travel by myself, and I met new people from all over the world.

 Evenings and French lessons in Togo